 Lost sense of smell

-Not only could a decline in your ability to smell be an early sign of the degenerative disorder Parkinson’s disease, according to DoctorOz.com, the area of your brain responsible for smell is also affected by Alzheimer’s.
-Indeed, a pair of 2016 studies suggested physicians may be able to screen patients for Alzheimer’s by testing their ability to identify common scents, like coffee, smoke and raspberries, according to research presented at the Alzheimer’s Association International Conference.
+Not only could a decline in your ability to smell be an early sign of the degenerative disorder Parkinson’s disease, the area of your brain responsible for smell is also affected by Alzheimer’s.
+Indeed, a pair of 2016 studies suggested physicians may be able to screen patients for Alzheimer’s by testing their ability to identify common scents, like coffee, smoke, and raspberries, according to research presented at the Alzheimer’s Association International Conference.

 While there can be many different causes of hearing loss—from infection to a perforated eardrum—Alzheimer’s disease may be one of them, according to a 2015 study in the Journal of Epidemiology.
-The plaques in the brain associated with this condition could interfere with the hearing center’s ability to function, according to the site.
+The plaques in the brain associated with this condition could interfere with the hearing center’s ability to function.

 When it’s time to call the doctor

 If there’s one point Dr. Wasserman wants to make clear, it’s that cognitive changes like memory loss or confusion that interfere with your normal routine should not be accepted as just another part of getting older.
 “No one should have the sense that significant loss of brain function is associated with normal aging—it’s just an absolute untruth,” he says.
 Dr. Holtzman adds that cognitive changes affecting daily life are a reason to talk to your doctor to find out what the real problems are.
 “A decline in memory and thinking that is noticeable by others and is a clear change from previous function should prompt investigation into whether there is a reason beyond just normal aging that may account for such a change,” he urges.
-Next, read about these everyday habits that can make you look younger.
+Next, check out these anti-aging tips to keep your brain young.